nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part3.rst

 Alternatively, we can configure an application to use SQLite for storing events.

-To use the library's :ref:`SQLite persistence module <sqlite-module>`, set ``PERSISTENCE_MODULE`` to the value ``'eventsourcing.sqlite'``.
+To use the library's :ref:`SQLite persistence module <sqlite-environment>`, set ``PERSISTENCE_MODULE`` to the value ``'eventsourcing.sqlite'``.

 When using the library's SQLite persistence module, the environment variable